Suyash99/Elastic-Operations-Using-Express/readme.md

-## Elastic Dummy Server Setup For Testing
+## Elastic Dummy Server Setup For Testing(Index, Document, Searching)

 Basic **Express** server setup from which you can setup your elastic index/documents for local testing data (elastic should be on same system)